Kenoth G. Adiyodi

 Kenoth Govindan Adiyodi (1937–2001) was an Indian zoologist, author, and administrator.
 He was a member of the Union Public Service Commission of India (UPSC) at the time of his death in 2001.

-Dr. K. G. Adiyodi’s scientific achievements include founding the International Society for Invertebrate Reproduction, launching the Society’s International Journal of Invertebrate Reproduction, and publishing a 12 volume, 18 book treatise titled Reproductive Biology of Invertebrates with his wife and former Rhodes Visiting Fellow, Dr. Rita G. Adiyodi.
+K. G. Adiyodi's scientific achievements include founding the International Society for Invertebrate Reproduction, launching the Society's International Journal of Invertebrate Reproduction, and publishing a 12 volume, 18 book treatise titled Reproductive Biology of Invertebrates with his wife and former Rhodes Visiting Fellow, Rita G. Adiyodi.

-Dr. K.G.
-Adiyodi served as Vice Chancellor of Cochin University of Science and Technology and as Dean of Faculty of Science, University of Calicut.
+K. G. Adiyodi served as Vice Chancellor of Cochin University of Science and Technology and as Dean of Faculty of Science, University of Calicut.

 Life and career

 Early life and education

-Kenoth Govindan Adiyodi was born in 1937 at Peralam, a village in the Kannur District of Kerala State, to Kavil Kambrath Govinda Poduval and Kenoth Lakshmi Pillayathiri Amma.
+Kenoth Govindan Adiyodi was born in 1937 at Karivelloor, Peralam, a village in the Kannur District of Kerala State, to Kavil Kambrath Govinda Poduval and Kenoth Lakshmi Pillayathiri Amma.
 After his initial schooling at Payyanur, he completed his Intermediate (Pre-University) from St. Aloysius College, Mangalore in 1955 and graduated with a B.Sc.
 (Hons) in Zoology from Madras Christian College in 1958.
 He completed his MA from University of Madras.
-He moved to Thiruvananthapuram in 1964 to work on a research project funded by the Ford Foundation and was awarded a doctorate degree by Kerala University in 1970 for his work on Insect Neuroendocrinology under the supervision of Dr. K.K.
-Nayar.
+He moved to Thiruvananthapuram in 1964 to work on a research project funded by the Ford Foundation and was awarded a doctorate degree by Kerala University in 1970 for his work on Insect Neuroendocrinology under the supervision of K. K. Nayar.

 Career

-Dr. Adiyodi began his teaching career as Lecturer at St. Agnes College, Karnataka University, Mangalore (1958–1959).
+Adiyodi began his teaching career as lecturer at St. Agnes College, Karnataka University, Mangalore (1958–1959).
 He was also Lecturer at St. Joseph's College, Devagiri (1959–1964).

-Dr. Adiyodi joined University of Calicut in 1970 where he served as Reader in Zoology (1970 to 1977), Professor of Invertebrate Reproductive Physiology (1977 to 1994), and Dean of Faculty of Science (1988 to 1991).
+Adiyodi joined University of Calicut in 1970 where he served as Reader in Zoology (1970 to 1977), Professor of Invertebrate Reproductive Physiology (1977 to 1994), and Dean of Faculty of Science (1988 to 1991).

-Dr. Adiyodi was Vice-Chancellor, Cochin University of Science and Technology (1994–1996) and was the first Malayali to serve as a member of the Union Public Service Commission of India (1996–2001).
+Adiyodi was Vice-Chancellor, Cochin University of Science and Technology (1994–1996) and was the first Malayali to serve as a member of the Union Public Service Commission of India (1996–2001).

 Academic achievements

-Dr. Adiyodi began his research career in insect physiology.
+Adiyodi began his research career in insect physiology.
 His research interests turned to crustacean reproduction and growth after his marriage to Rita Gomez in 1966 who was then doing research work on growth, regeneration, and reproduction in land crabs.
-Dr. Adiyodi published in many international journals including Journal of Insect Physiology, Journal of Morphology, Biological Bulletin, General & Comparative Endocrinology, and Experientia (now Cellular and Molecular Life Sciences).
+Adiyodi published in many international journals including Journal of Insect Physiology, Journal of Morphology, Biological Bulletin, General & Comparative Endocrinology, and Experientia (now Cellular and Molecular Life Sciences).
 His work “Endocrine Control of Reproduction in Decapod Crustacea” published in Biological Reviews, Cambridge Philosophical Society (1970) was a notable landmark in his scientific career.